Back to Index

 St. Bonaventure University encourages the production of creative and scholarly research and works (known broadly as “intellectual property”) among faculty, students and staff.
 The purpose of the following policy is to support and reward scholarship; to help faculty identify, protect, and administer intellectual property matters involved in the online delivery of instruction; and to retain for the University and its learning communities reasonable access to and use of intellectual property for whose creation the University has provided assistance.

 This policy applies to works created by faculty in developing a course or instructional activities to be delivered in an electronic format on behalf of the University.
 This policy applies regardless of whether the works’ primary purpose is use on the main campus or electronic delivery to distant sites.
 In this policy, web-assisted or web-based materials consist of (but are not limited to) the following: lecture notes, ancillary topics, background readings, surveys, data sets, bibliographies, images, graphs and other illustrations, lists of links, quizzes and examinations, and discussion questions.
-These materials shall remain a “work of authorship” and be the exclusive property of the faculty author(s) and under sole control of the faculty author(s) unless one or more of the following three conditions apply and are agreed to, in advance, in writing, by the faculty author and an authorized agent of the University:
+These materials (either delivered to students via email or university supported courseware such as Moodle) shall remain a “work of authorship” and be the exclusive property of the faculty author(s) and under sole control of the faculty author(s) unless one or more of the following three conditions apply and are agreed to, in advance, in writing, by the faculty author and an authorized agent of the University:

 Faculty creation of web-assisted or web-based materials using traditional library resources, desktop computers and peripherals, network access, faculty accounts and normal allocations of server space shall not be defined as “significant use” of University resources.
 Just as the University does not own the contents of a faculty member’s file cabinet by virtue of owning the cabinet itself, so does this policy conceive of desktops, servers, associated networks and other resources listed above as forms of “electronic file cabinets” in which the rights to contents are separate from ownership of the container.
 To the same purpose, this policy encourages the comparison between faculty files on University servers and faculty-authored textbooks in the University library stacks, and between the use of on-line information resources and the use of traditional library resources and service.